 The Oregon Bird Records Committee was organized in 1978 to collect, review, and maintain records on rare birds found in Oregon.
 The OBRC became a Committee of Oregon Birding Association when the association was first organized in 1980 under the name Oregon Field Ornithologists.

 The OBRC consists of nine members and six alternates from throughout Oregon.
 Members and alternates are elected by their peers.
-Members serve staggered three-year terms of office and alternatives serve one-year terms.
-The OBRC votes on most recent records by circulating record packets by mail.
-Members and alternates meet at least once a year to vote on materials that cannot be circulated by mail.
+Members serve staggered three-year terms of office and alternates serve one-year terms.
+Members and alternates meet at least once a year.

 The OBRC uses the taxonomy and nomenclature of the American Ornithologists Union 1998 Checklist (as supplemented).

 Each record considered by the OBRC is assigned a unique record number.
-The first digits are the AOU number for the species; the second two digits are the year in which the record was obtained; and the last two digits are the number of the record for that species in the order in which it was received by the OBRC Secretary.
-A missing number in the sequence means that the OBRC has not yet completed its review of that record.
-Some records have been deferred until more information can be obtained.
+The first digits are the AOS number for the species; the second two digits are the year in which the record was obtained; and the last two digits are the number of the record for that species in the order in which it was received by the OBRC Secretary.